-The EBT holds ADSs as treasury shares to satisfy the exercise of options under the Company's share-based incentive schemes.
-The EBT is a Jersey-based trust which was initially funded by a loan from the Company, which it utilized to purchase shares in sufficient quantity to fulfill the envisaged awards.
-In accordance with ASC Topic 505, Equity ("ASC 505"), these shares will be deducted from ordinary shares on the consolidated balance sheet at their nominal value.
-Shares held by the EBT are included in the consolidated balance sheets as a reduction in additional paid-in capital.
+Until it was terminated during the year ended December 31, 2024, the EBT held ADSs as treasury shares to satisfy the exercise of options and the vesting of restricted stock units under the Company's share-based incentive schemes.
+The EBT was a Jersey-based trust which was initially funded by a loan from the Company, which it utilized to purchase shares in sufficient quantity to fulfill the envisaged awards.
+In accordance with ASC Topic 505, Equity ("ASC 505"), these shares were deducted from ordinary shares on the consolidated balance sheet at their nominal value.
+Shares held by the EBT were included in the consolidated balance sheets as a reduction in additional paid-in capital.